Nicholas Gilman: Statesman

 When the First Congress of the new United States of America convened in New York in 1789, Gilman was in attendance as a member of the House of Representatives, a seat he filled for four terms.
 During this period the Gilman brothers came to prominence in New Hampshire politics.
 John became governor, a post he held for fourteen terms, while Nicholas embarked on a career in the state legislature.
 After returning to Exeter, Nicholas resumed his own political career in 1800, serving a term as state senator.

 During this time, Gilman's political loyalties began to change.
 Ever a staunch nationalist, he had supported the Federalists while that party led the fight for a more binding union of the states.
 However, once that concept was firmly established, Gilman became increasingly concerned with the need to protect the common man from abuses of power by government.
 As a consequence, he gave his support to the Democratic-Republican Party that was beginning to form around Thomas Jefferson.
 In 1801, he accepted the appointment from Jefferson as a federal bankruptcy commissioner.
-Following one unsuccessful attempt, he was then elected to the United States Senate in 1804 as a Jeffersonian.
+Following one unsuccessful attempt for the Senate in 1802, he was then elected to the United States Senate in 1804 as a Jeffersonian.
 On June 17, 1812, he voted against the war against Britain, but the Senate voted 19 to 13 for the war.
 Although Gillman rarely spoke at length in legislative debate, his peers recognized his political prowess.
 He remained an influential member of the Senate until his death in 1814 while he was returning home from Washington during a recess.

 Gilman summarized his belief in the importance of a strong national government on the day after he signed the Constitution.
 He called the new supreme law of the land "the best that could meet the unanimous concurrence of the States in Convention; it was done by bargain and Compromise, yet, notwithstanding its imperfections, on the adoption of it depends (in my feeble judgment) whether we shall become a respectable nation, or a people torn to pieces ... and rendered contemptible for ages."
 Those words typified Gillman, but his modesty failed to mask the justifiable pride he obviously felt in the accomplishment of the Founding Fathers in which Gilman had played no small part.